 Litigation risk.
 Financial institutions face significant legal risks in their businesses, and the volume of claims and amount of damages and penalties claimed in litigation and regulatory proceedings against financial institutions remain high.
 Substantial legal liability or significant regulatory action against the companies in which the Company invests could have material adverse financial effects or cause significant reputational harm to these companies, which in turn could seriously harm their business prospects.
-Legal liability or regulatory action against the companies in which the Company invests could have material adverse financial effects on the Company and adversely affect the Company's earnings and book value.
+Legal liability or regulatory action against the companies in which the Company invests could have material adverse financial effects or regulatory action against the companies in which the Company invests could have material adverse financial effects on the Company and adversely affect the Company's earnings and book value.